The Resurrection

 The Lord instructed Moses to institute seven yearly feasts for the nation of Israel.
 Each of these feasts had prophetic significance.
 The Feast of Passover pictured the death of Christ.
-Another feast, the Feast of First Fruits, pictured His Resurrection.
+Another feast, the Feast of Pentecost, pictured all the work that the Spirit would empower the church to accomplish in fulfillment of the Great Commission.
+One special celebration within the Feast of Unleavened Bread was a ritual involving a sheaf of firstfruits.
+This pictured Jesus’ resurrection.

 Leviticus 23:4-14

-In these verses the Lord gives instructions for the Feast of Unleavened Bread.
+In these verses the Lord tells the nation how the Feast of Unleavened Bread should be conducted.
 He specifies when the feast should be held (vv.
 5-6).
 He lays down strict requirements for the first and last days (vv.
 7-8).
 And He appoints a special observance for the day after the Sabbath (vv.
 9-14).
-On that day, which became known as the Feast of First Fruits, the priests were to present an offering consisting of a single sheaf of barley.
-The offering was called first fruits, for two reasons.
+On that day, the priests were to give the Lord a special offering that amounted to no more than a single sheaf of barley.1 The sheaf was called firstfruits, for two reasons.

-We have three solid reasons for asserting that the Feast of First Fruits foreshadowed the resurrection of Christ.
+We have three solid reasons for asserting that this offering foreshadowed the resurrection of Christ.

 1. Throughout Scripture, life springing up from a seed symbolizes resurrection.